Skip to main content

 • MK-677 (Ibutamoren) ∞ An orally active GH secretagogue, MK-677 stimulates GH release by mimicking ghrelin.
 It offers a convenient administration route for those seeking to support GH levels.

 The metabolic benefits derived from GHS therapies stem from their ability to restore more youthful GH levels.
-This restoration can lead to improved body composition through enhanced lipolysis (fat breakdown) and increased (muscle building).
+This restoration can lead to improved body composition through enhanced lipolysis (fat breakdown) and increased protein synthesis (muscle building).
 Individuals often report improved energy levels, better sleep quality, and enhanced recovery from physical activity, all of which contribute to a more robust metabolic state.

 Peptide therapies, particularly Growth Hormone Secretagogues, offer a targeted approach to mitigate metabolic consequences by stimulating the body’s natural hormone production.